Homegear/HomegearLib.NET/README.md

 --- | ---
 HomegearException | Base class for all library specific exceptions.
 HomegearVariableException | Base class for variable/config parameter exceptions.
-HomegearVariableWriteOnlyException | Thrown when you try to get the value HomegearVariableReadOnlyException | Thrown when you try to set a read only variable.
+HomegearVariableReadOnlyException | Thrown when you try to set a read only variable.
 HomegearVariableTypeException | Thrown when the type of the value you try to set does not match the variable type.
 HomegearVariableValueOutOfBoundsException | Thrown when the value you try to set is not withing the range of valid values.